aminnairi/cristaline/packages/web/storage/README.md

 It also add this event to the list of events mounted in memory, as well as computing again the state of your application.

+Note that `saveEvent` request a lock on the database, this means that if there should be multiple writes at the same times, it will wait until all other waits in the queue are done before commiting the changes.

 #### Example

 ```typescript